 To put it simply, sex addiction is a continuous, chaotic sequence of compulsive sexual fantasies and deeds that has life-damaging consequences in the addicts’ life (Weiss, 2015).
 If you are acting out sexually and your behavior has resulted in health complications (psychological and/or physical), job loss and financial problems, relationships being strained or broken or more serious consequences such as being involved in litigations over inappropriate and illegal behaviors then you are most likely struggling with sex addiction.
 You can find valuable information about how San Jose Counseling can help you recover from sexual addiction.
 Click for easy access to:

-If you would like to get help with your sex addiction please click here to schedule a free consultation; we have offices conveniently located in San Jose Ca.
+If you would like to get help with your sex addiction please click here to schedule a FREE consultation; we have offices conveniently located in San Jose California.

 For many addicts their sexual addiction has its roots in trauma endured during their childhood.
 According to Dr. Patrick Carnes in his book, “Contrary to Love” his research showed that 97% of sex addicts were emotionally abused, 72% were physically abused and 81% were sexually abused.

 Sexual addiction counseling treatment will entail individual counseling, EMDR, and support groups (like 12-step meetings) to to help you reach sobriety.
 For treatment and true recovery to be successful, a combination of either individual sexual addiction counseling or group sexual addiction counseling in conjunction with a twelve step program should be used.